 Also, urgent surgical care, depending on the place of its delivery, is divided

 - outpatient (assistance is provided by a surgeon in a polyclinic).

-- stationary (it turns out to be a specialized surgical team, including one or several surgeons, an operating nurse, an anesthesiologist, an anesthetist nurse).
+- stationary (it turns out to be a specialized surgical team, including one or more surgeons, an operating nurse, an anesthesiologist, an anesthetist nurse).

-It is thanks to this approach to the organization of surgical care for those who need it that over the past few decades it has been possible to reduce the death rate and the percentage of serious complications tens of times.
-Diseases, previously considered an estimated sentence, are now successfully treated in every corner of our country.
+It is thanks to this approach to the organization of surgical care for those who need it that over the past few decades it has been possible to reduce mortality and the percentage of serious complications tens of times.
+Diseases, previously considered an estimate sentence, are now successfully treated in every corner of our country.

 jee one: I wish dr. Like you were at our place so its not difficult to reach there .
 Delhi's people are so lucky to have a dr. Likes you.
 I went to dr. And found no urologist and shown my problem to the cardiologist and he told me that it was due to masterbation.

 tc sharma: Sir mera..
 10/9/2020.ko penis fracture ki surgery hue he.
 Max hospital me..
 Lekin abhi tak sujan nahi gai he kya kiya jaye...
 Aap apna mobile no..
 Or clinic address dijiye

 Ritwik Verma: Sir if there is swelling in fore skin and a bump in fore skin after masterbation then it is a penile fracture or not??
 I have no pain in touching my penis and it erects too and there was no pain while masterbating but it swelled after few hours